jklzz02/Cities-Rest-API/README.md

 #### Token Table

-The token table is meant for testing authentication for CRUD operation, you can generate your tokens and insert them in the database.
-Tokens can be generated using the [token generator](/bin/tokenGenerator) script.
+The token table is meant for testing authentication for CRUD operation.
+Sample tokens can be generated using the [token generator](/bin/tokenGenerator) script.
-Make sure to give execute permission to the script
+Make sure to give execute permission to the script before trying to run it.

 **Linux/MacOS**